 If you receive a 30 percent disability rating and you have dependents (spouse, dependent children, or dependent parents), you can receive higher compensation each month.

-A lawyer can make your appeal as strong as possible to get you the highest amount of compensation possible.
+A lawyer can make your appeal as strong as possible to get you the highest amount of compensation available.

 Determine Your Reason for Denial